nhm-herpetology/genomic-disparity/README.md

 <br/>

 ## Placental mammal UCEs: a tutorial using interspecific comparisons
-Using genomic disparity analysis to study the structural evolution of ultraconserved elements (UCEs)
+Using Genomic Disparity Analysis to study the structural evolution of ultraconserved elements (UCEs)

 >Click [here](https://github.com/nhm-herpetology/genomic-disparity/tree/main/Mammal-uces) to access tutorial.